 Stakeholder and Tribal Consultation: Minnesota is dedicated to involving stakeholders in every possible way in the design and development of a Minnesota Exchange.
 These ongoing efforts include an Exchange Advisory Task Force, multiple technical work groups, a public website and listserv.
 Tribal governments have also been consulted regularly via an interagency Tribal Consultation work group and a number of tribal representatives participating on the Advisory Task Force and multiple work groups.
-Minnesota also has signed tribal consultation agreements with four tribes and we anticipate additional signed agreements over the next few months.
+Minnesota also has signed tribal consultation agreements with four tribes.

 Long-term Operational Costs Analysis: Minnesota has worked with other states and Wakely Consulting to develop model projections for long-term operational costs.
-Exchange staff are in the process of validating these projections, including consultation with other states for similar activities.
-These projections will be discussed and evaluated by the Financing work group over the summer and fall to make recommendations on financing options.
-Additional grant funds are requested to provide assistance related to operational readiness preparation, including long-term cost analysis.
+These projections were discussed and evaluated by the Financing work group and the Exchange Advisory Task Force this fall.
+Results from this analysis and an estimated budget for 2014 through 2016 will be submitted in Minnesota's Blueprint application.